The University has changed its name. Read more about the renaming of the Ryerson University.

 The program’s third year includes a mandatory 1-semester placement in an organization where legal knowledge is applied.
 Typical placements include:

-In the third year, students also complete a semester of coursework in which they are offered a wide variety of exciting and engaging electives, allowing them to dig deeper into specific substantive areas of interest.
+In the third year, you also complete a semester of coursework in which you are offered a wide variety of exciting and engaging electives, allowing you to dig deeper into specific substantive areas of interest.

 The semester of coursework starts with a mandatory intensive course.
-This intensive course helps students recognize and understand the impact of their own emotions and identify and address cultural biases.
-These abilities are critical to student success in all projects.
+This intensive course helps you recognize and understand the impact of your own emotions and identify and address cultural biases.
+These abilities are critical to your success in all projects.

 Admission Requirements and Supporting Documents